How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 3. Look through your contacts database to uncover trends about how certain leads or customers find and consume your content.

-4. When creating forms to use on your website, use form fields that capture important persona information.
+4. When creating forms to use on your website, use form fields that capture important personal information.

 For example, if all your personas vary based on company size, ask each lead for information about company size on your forms.
 You could also gather information on what forms of social media your leads use by asking a question about social media accounts.